Fundamental Limits for Sensor-Based Control via the Gibbs Variational Principle: Problem Formulation

 where measurement noise $v_t$ is sampled i.i.d.\ and independent of the process noise $w_t$.\footnote{Throughout, assume distributions admit densities with respect to a common measure, functions are measurable, and all expectations are finite.}

-A non-negative cost function \mbox{$c_t: \sspace \times \cspace \to \R_+$} encodes the \emph{control task}.
+A non-negative cost function \mbox{$c_t: \sspace \times \cspace \to \R_+$} defines the \emph{control task}.
 We make two assumptions on its structure: \begin{assumption}[Separability] The cost function decomposes $c_t(x, u)$ into a state cost and a non-negative control cost: i.e., $c_t(x, u) = q_t(x) + r_t(u)$. \end{assumption}

-\begin{assumption}[Coercivity] The state cost is coercive: \mbox{$q_t(x) \geq a \norm{x}^2 - b$} for constants \mbox{$a > 0$, $b \geq 0$}. \end{assumption} Coercivity ensures that a finite cost budget constrains the second moment of the state distribution---which is essential for establishing a self-consistent bound.
-Write $\seq{\xi} = (x_0, w_{0:T})$ for a realization of the stochastic primitives.
-The \emph{trajectory cost} under an open-loop control sequence $\seq{u} \in \cspace^T$ is
+\begin{assumption}[Coercivity] The state cost is coercive, namely: \mbox{$q_t(x) \geq a \norm{x}^2 - b$} for constants \mbox{$a > 0$, $b \geq 0$}. \end{assumption} Separability is used throughout to ensure the control cost is deterministic given $\seq{u}$, which is essential for the free energy factorization in \Cref{thm:trfe}, and to allow the state cost to define a cost-information certificate (\Cref{sec:self-consistent}).
+Coercivity ensures that a finite cost budget constrains the second moment of the state distribution---which is essential for establishing a self-consistent bound (\Cref{sec:self-consistent}).